 - Explain the investigation process, including time frames.

-- Explain the differences between a DLR/CPS investigation and a licensing complaint.
+- Explain the differences between a LD/CPS investigation and a licensing complaint.

 - Assist you in communicating your thoughts and concerns to agency staff.

 - Talk to you about how you are feeling and lend a supportive ear.